 Use dishwasher salt and rinse aid

 Using dishwasher salt is important as it helps your appliance handle the hardness of the water in your area and prevents limescale build-up.
 Be sure to refill the salt container when the indicator light comes on.
 That said, always use the funnel supplied with your dishwasher, and wipe away any overflowing salt granules or salt water, as these can corrode the inside of the appliance.

 Run the self-cleaning cycle or use a dishwasher cleaner

-Keeping your dishwasher in good nick means keeping it clean.
-Some appliances feature a self-cleaning cycle which uses high temperatures to kill any bacteria and give the tub a thorough, deep clean.
+Keeping your dishwasher in good condition means keeping it clean.
+Some appliances feature a self-cleaning cycle which use high temperatures to kill any bacteria and give the tub a thorough, deep clean.
 You should run these cycles once every two months, but make sure the machine is empty before you do.

-You can also use a dishwasher cleaner.
+You can also use a washing machine cleaner.
 Several are available on the market and will clear away bacteria, lime and food debris build-up.
 Always read the instructions before use, as they can differ from product to product.

 So, there you have it.
 Follow these tips and you’ll get a longer life out of your dishwasher.